 Globalisation and the focus on innovation in many countries appear to trigger diversification policies in higher education.
-The urge to diversify both in terms of programmes offered and in terms of institutional profiles - appears to be a key knock-on effect of national innovation strategies in many higher education systems.
-The literature suggests two key factors assumed to have an impact on the level of diversity: governmental regulation and market competition, both affecting diversity in different ways.
+The urge to diversify - both in terms of programmes offered and in terms of institutional profiles - appears to be a key knock-on effect of national innovation strategies in many higher education systems.
+The literature suggests two key factors assumed to have an impact on the level of diversity: governmental regulation and market competition,6 both affecting diversity in different ways.
 Governmental regulation (for instance the creation or maintenance of a binary system) is thought to limit the scope for higher education institutions to develop their own profiles and so can be expected to limit diversity.
 At the same time, regulation is sometimes deemed a 'necessary evil' to forestall academic drift (and consequently homogenisation).
 Market competition is thought to offer leeway for institutional profiling and therefore is assumed to lead to higher levels of diversity.
-But markets also lure organisations.
+But markets also lure organisations into mimicking successful players and hence also foster homogenisation.7